 Interestingly enough, these key points could often be spotted instantly just by switching from a “newspaper” to a “magazine” mindset, and the fixes are often rather trivial compared to the work of putting together a research proposal.

-So, with that, welcome to the Fall 2020 edition of scientific grant writing tips.
-Here are the top 15 scientific grant writing mistakes I saw repeated in this fall’s batch of applications and the fix you can employ to address each one.
+So, with that, welcome to the Spring 2022 edition of biggest mistakes in scientific grant writing.
+Here are the top 17 scientific grant writing mistakes I saw repeated in this fall’s batch of applications and the fix you can employ to address each one.